fchaulandadasa/react-native-boilerplate/README.md

 ## Quick start

-To create a new project using the boilerplate simply run :
+To create a new project using the boilerplate simply run (change `MyApp` by your app name):

 ```
-npx react-native@latest init MyApp --template @thecodingmachine/react-native-boilerplate
+npx react-native@latest init MyApp --template https://github.com/fchaulandadasa/react-native-boilerplate
 ```

 Assuming you have all the requirements installed, you can run the project by running: